automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Magnirostris.md

 # Magnirostris
-## Description: This ceratopsian had an unusually big beak.
+## This ceratopsian had an unusually big beak.